HIBC2017/WANNAFIX/WANNAFIX-DLL/README.md

 See https://github.com/HIBC2017/WANNAFIX/pull/3 for further information!

+## Usage

+Simple really - from any .bat or .ps1 script, you can just call rundll32 to run the file:

+`rundll32 \\path\to\WANNAFIX.dll,0`

+Note that the comma-0 at the end doesn't do anything, but is required for rundll32 to work, so make sure you keep that in!

 ##Overview of how it works:

 Rather than sending/running a .exe across a network, you can also host a single .dll file and have this accessed from a file share by a script running as admin.